wmbusmeters/wmbusmeters/README.md

 can add negative match rules as well.
 For example `id=*,!2222*` which will match all meter ids, except those that begin with 2222.

+When matching all meters from the command line you can use `ANYID` instead of `*` to avoid shell quotes.

+# Add static and calculated fields to the output

 You can add the static json data `"address":"RoadenRd 456","city":"Stockholm"` to every json message with the wmbusmeters.conf setting: